BADF00D/SerializableExceptionFixer/README.md

 If thy custom exception has additional properties, these have to be public with getter and setter.
 Furthermore they have to be serialized by hand, implementing the ISerializable interface.

+## Usage
+The analyzer can be user in two ways:
+* via Visual Studio Extension
+* via NuGet

+### Visual Studio Extension
+You can download the extension from Visual Studio Gallery.

+**Advantages**
+1. Analyzers and CodeFixes are availbale in all your projects you open.

+**Disadvantages**
+1. Only open files get analyzed
+2. It only works on each machine, where this extension is installed.
+If your collegue makes misstakes while implementing an exception, this extension won't help until you open the class.
+3. The analyzers mark all results as errors, ut Visual Studio don't treat them as compile time errors.

+### NuGet
+**Advantages**
+1. Analzers are part of the project and therefore each develloper has to follow the proposed rules.
+2. All files get analyzers during build of the projects.
+2. Errors are compile time errors.

+**Disadvantages**
+1. Analyzers are only available in projects, that references them.
+2. Each project has to reference this NuGet-package on its own.

 ## Available Diagnostics

 Id | Category | Short Description | Codefix availbale